Prince Harry Reportedly Took A Jab At Prince William In This Very Public Way

-Prince Harry reportedly took a very public jab at his brother Prince William in the September issue of British Vogue Magazine that his wife, Meghan Markle guest-edited.
-The father of Archie Harrison Mountbatten Windsor said in his comments about how committed he was to a certain cause, so much so that he was planning his family around it reported The Daily Express.
+Prince Harry reportedly took a very public jab at his brother Prince William in the September issue of British Vogue Magazine that his wife, Meghan Markle, guest-edited.
+The father of Archie Harrison Mountbatten Windsor said in his comments about how committed he was to a certain cause, so much so that he was planning his family around it, reported The Daily Express.

-Within the issue, Prince Harry spoke to primatologist Jane Goodall, an idol of his wife Meghan Markle, and together they discussed the issues of environmentalism and how having a child has affected Harry when it came to this hot button topic.
+Within the issue, Prince Harry spoke to primatologist Jane Goodall, a reported idol of his wife Meghan Markle, and together they discussed the issues of environmentalism and how having a child has affected Harry when it came to this hot button topic.
 Environmentalism is concern about and protection of the environment.

 Prince Harry remarked that he has always had a connection and love for nature throughout his life.
-He then noted that he views environmentalism in a very different way than he did before now that he and Markle are parents.
-In the interview, he spoke about his future children and in response, Dr. Goodall said, “Not too many.”
+He then noted that he views environmentalism in a very different way than he did before he and Markle became parents.
+In the interview, he spoke about his future children, and in response, Dr. Goodall said, “Not too many.”

-It was here that Prince Harry remarked that he and Markle were planning to only have two children, in direct contrast to his brother Prince William and wife Kate Middleton, who have three children: Prince George, Princess Charlotte, and Prince Louis.
+It was here that Prince Harry remarked that he and Markle were planning to only have two children in direct contrast to his brother Prince William and wife Kate Middleton, who have three children: Prince George, Princess Charlotte, and Prince Louis.

 View this post on Instagram